Deploying ToolJet on Azure Container Apps

 Please note that you need to set up a PostgreSQL database manually to be used by ToolJet.

-ToolJet comes with a built-in Redis setup, which is used for multiplayer editing and background jobs.
-However, for multi-pod setup, it's recommended to use an external Redis instance.
+ToolJet runs with built-in Redis for multiplayer editing and background jobs.
+When running separate worker containers or multi-pod setup, an external Redis instance is required for job queue coordination.

 -